mjw-git/react-find/README.md

 You also can right click to find current node and parent node which can find the source file.

-If you always use the other IDE,You can init like this
+If you always use the other IDE,You can init like this, or set the key `react_find_protocol` in localStorage

 ```js
 init({ protocol: 'cursor' });
 ```

 ## Tips

 - It only work that process.env.NODE_ENV === 'development'

 ## Options